pippinbarr/cart253-2019/modules/input-keyboard/input-keyboard.md

 - We can use `keyIsDown()` to __check whether a specific key is down right now__
 - The __parameter__ we give `keyIsDown()` is the __keyCode__ of the key we want to check
 - So we can use all those special variables like `LEFT_ARROW`, `RIGHT_ARROW`, `CONTROL`, `SHIFT`, etc. with this one
-- But it's hard to check letter keys without looking up their ASCII code
+- It's harder to check letter keys without looking up their ASCII code

 ---